-While Iowa doesn’t require you wear a motorcycle helmet, the helmet you choose can save your life.
+While Iowa doesn’t require you to wear a motorcycle helmet, the helmet you choose can save your life.
 As such, choosing one that fits you well and is as safe as possible is very important.
 To help you pick the right helmet, here are three tips on how to buy a motorcycle helmet.

 Choose a DOT-approved Helmet